Rishit-Ranjan/Multi-function_Calculator/README.md

 ## How to Run

+1. Clone the repository
-1. Head over to dist folder and double click to run the main_app.exe.
+2. Head over to dist folder and double click to run the main_app.exe.
-2. It will run the python window application.
+3. It will run the python window application.

 Note: No need to download python or Tkinter library.